dpwickland/JointGenotyping_BW/README.md

 bash Generate_Subsamples_BW.sh 1000 Subsample1_BWA ./Randomized_Subsamplings ./GVCF_group1 ./GVCF_group2 ./GVCF_group3
 ```

-## CombineGVCFs_BW.sh: COMBINE GVCF FILES
+## Step 2: Combine gVCF files (CombineGVCFs_BW.sh)
 This script uses GATK's CombineGVCFs command to combine the randomly selected gVCFs from the previous step into files containing 100 gVCFs each.
 CombineGVCFs drastically reduces the number of individual files input to joint genotyping.
 On Blue Waters, 4 CombineGVCFs commands with a Java heap size of 15g are assigned to each node.
-Walltime is approximately 5 hours (see figure).
+Walltime is approximately 5 hours (see scalability analysis).

-## GenotypeGVCFs_CatVariants_BW.sh: JOINT GENOTYPE
+## Step 3: Joint genotype samples (GenotypeGVCFs_CatVariants_BW.sh)
 This script splits the exon coordinates (.bed) file into 99 sets of 2000 intervals each to facilitate parallel processing.
 The output is 1 VCF for each 2000-interval set.
 On Blue Waters, 6 GenotypeGVCFs commands (each covering one interval set) are assigned to each node, for a total of 17 nodes.
 Walltime increases linearly with batch size; 500 samples takes
-30 minutes, whereas 5000 samples takes 6 hours.
+30 minutes, whereas 5000 samples takes 6 hours (see scalability analysis).

 Following the completion of all GenotypeGVCFs commands, GATK's CatVaraints command is used to combine VCFs from each interval into a single VCF containing variants from all intervals.

+## Scalability analysis
 ![alt tag](./Scalability_commands.png "Scalability analysis")